istudyatuni/rewordapp2anki/README.md

 ### Note on .XAPK files

-.XAPK files are just ZIP archives.
-Open this XAPK file, and search inside for APK file with name like `ru.poas.[some name].apk`.
-Extract this APK, and then select it when asked.
+XAPK files are just ZIP archives, and required APK file is inside it.
+Open XAPK file, search inside for APK file with name like `ru.poas.[some name].apk`, extract it, and then select extracted APK when asked.

 ## Installation